 2. Placements Process

-Where a decision has been made that a child requires a residential placement, the child's social worker should request a placement by contacting Access to Resources Team (ART) (Bournemouth / fostering duty social work (Poole).
+Where a decision has been made that a child requires a residential placement, the child's social worker should request a placement by contacting the Access to Resources Team (ART).

 If such a placement is available or if there is a possibility of a placement by the required date, the social worker will be advised accordingly.

-If no appropriate in-house placements are available and the child requires a placement without delay, the Access to Resources Team (ART) (Bournemouth / fostering duty social work (Poole)will obtain the agreement of the Designated Manager (External Placements) and contact other providers to identify a suitable placement.
+If no appropriate in-house placements are available and the child requires a placement without delay, the ART Manager will obtain the agreement of the ART Service Manager and contact other providers to identify a suitable placement.

 Once a resource has been identified, the social worker should contact the relevant registered manager directly to discuss the available placement further.